Zy75/ardrone1/README.md

 1. A little weak to disturbances.

-2. Average depth is unstable.
+2. depth is unstable.
 That is, when drone is horizontally seen, only the nearest is detected.
 But when the drone is  tilted, far points are also detected.

-3.
+3. By taking inner region of the image, the only object in depth image is the drone. ( I made side wall out of the region ) It would be better if it was more generally applicable.

 -----------------------------------procedure---------------------------------------------